Frankfurt Airport: Ground transport

 Frankfurt Airport can be accessed by car, taxi, train or bus as it features an extensive transport network.
 There are two railway stations at the airport: one for suburban/regional trains and one for long-distance trains.

-Inter-Terminal transit
+Inter-terminal transit

-Passengers and visitors can change terminals with the people mover system SkyLine which has three stops in Terminal 1 (at gates A/Z, B and C) as well as one in Terminal 2 for all gates.
+Passengers and visitors can change terminals with the people mover system SkyLine which has three stops in Terminal 1 (at gates A/Z, B and C), one in Terminal 2 for all gates and one in terminal 3.
 Some stops can only be used by passengers in or outside the Schengen zone which is achieved by separated cars and station entrances.
 The travel time between the terminals is 2 minutes with trains arriving every 2–3 minutes during the day.
 Each train has two cars, one airside (outside the Schengen area) and one landside (within the Schengen area).
 Most stations have a platform on each side of the train, so landside passengers can only step out onto the landside platform, and airside passengers can only step out onto the airside platform.
 Additionally, there is a regular bus service between the terminals.

-A new passenger transport system is also under construction for the connection of the new terminal 3 and the existing terminals 1 and 2.
-It will use a track which is separate from the existing SkyLine people mover but will allow for interchanges between them.
-It is scheduled to have four stops in the final stage near the airport's two railway stations, at Terminals 1C and 2DE as well as the new Terminal 3.